marissabrand/2024-Internship/README.md

-READ ME - MJ BRAND 2024 INTERNSHIP
+Read Me - MJ Brand 2024 INTERNSHIP

 INTERACTING WITH THE REBOOT NOTIF CODE:
+-

 INTERACTING WITH THE USERS & LICENSES (“U&L”) EXCEL FILE:
 The file must be saved as an “Excel Macro-Enabled Workbook”, or the code will not run.